-Of course, if you don’t want to worry about all the ins and outs of the design process, just give us a call here at The H&H Group!
-Our experienced sign designers will take the lead so your own team can focus on more pressing business matters (like ramping up to serve all those new customers your signs will bring through your front door)!
+Of course, if you don’t want to worry about all the ins and outs of the design process, give us a call here at The H&H Group!
+The experienced sign designers at our full-service sign company will take the lead so your team can focus on more pressing business matters, like ramping up to serve all those new customers your signs will bring through your front door!

 1. Prioritize Legibility

-It probably goes without saying, but signs that aren’t legible—aka readable—are kind of pointless.
+Signs that aren’t legible are pointless.
 After all, what good is wayfinding signage that requires your visitors to squint to tell where they’re supposed to go or tradeshow and events signs that make people ask, “what is this business?”

-But, did you know that poor signage can actually hurt your business?
-That same FedEx survey we referenced above showed that fully half of all respondents are actually so put off by bad signs that they have decided not to visit or interact with a business because of them!
+But did you know that poor signage can actually hurt your business?
+That same FedEx survey we referenced above showed that fully half of all respondents are so put off by poorly designed signs that they have decided not to visit or interact with a business because of them!

-Illegible signs make people feel unsure and confused, and that can make them decide your business just isn’t worth their time.
-This is especially bad news for retailers with brick and mortar locations that rely on strong foot traffic, of course.
+Illegible signs make people feel unsure and confused, and that can make them decide your business isn’t worth their time.
+This news is especially unfortunate for retailers with brick-and-mortar locations that rely on strong foot traffic, of course.

 2. Avoid Visual Clutter